-The Boston Graduate School of Psychoanalysis, including its campuses in New York and New Jersey, is accredited by the New England Association of Schools and Colleges, Inc. through its Commission on Institutions of Higher Education.
-Accreditation of an institution of higher education by the New England Association indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer review process.
+The Boston Graduate School of Psychoanalysis, including its campuses in New York and New Jersey, is accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.).
+Accreditation of an institution of higher education by the Commission indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer review process.
 An accredited institution is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.
-Accreditation by the New England Association is not partial but applies to the institution as a whole.
+Accreditation by the Commission is not partial but applies to the institution as a whole.
 As such, it is not a guarantee of every course or program offered, or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.
-Inquiries regarding the accreditation status by the New England Association of Schools and Colleges should be directed to Carol M. Panetta, Psy.D., Director of Finance and Institutional Relations at BGSP.
+Inquiries regarding the accreditation status by the New England Commission of Higher Education should be directed to Carol M. Panetta, Psy.D., Vice President of Finance and Institutional Relations at BGSP.
 Individuals may also contact:

-Commission on Institutions of Higher Education New England Association of Schools and Colleges 3 Burlington Woods Drive Suite 100 Burlington, MA 01803
+New England Commission of Higher Education

-Phone: (781) 425-7714 Email: cihe@neasc.org
+3 Burlington Woods Drive Suite 100 Burlington, MA 01803-4514 Phone: (781) 425-7785 Email: info@neche.org